How Many Hours Did Slaves Work

 Seasonal Variations

 The workload also varied depending on the season.
 During planting and harvest seasons, the hours were even longer and more demanding.
-Enslaved people were often required to work through the night to ensure that crops were planted or harvested in a timely manner.
+Enslaved people were often required to work through the night to see to it that crops were planted or harvested in a timely manner.
 The pressure to meet quotas and the fear of punishment meant that they had little choice but to comply.
 This seasonal intensification of labor took a heavy toll on their bodies and minds, leading to increased rates of exhaustion, injury, and illness.

 Types of Labor